prometheus-community/windows_exporter/docs/collector.textfile.md

 ### `--collector.textfile.directory`

 The directory containing the files to be ingested.
 Only files with the extension `.prom` are read.
+The `.prom` file must end with an empty line feed to work properly.

 Default value: `C:\Program Files\wmi_exporter\textfile_inputs`